Short Description

 Trend description for E4

 Overall productivity is driven by both the output and input components.
-Total factor productivity of the agricultural industry in the UK was 27% higher in 2021/2022 than it was in 1990/1991.
+Total factor productivity of the agricultural industry in England was 27% higher in 2021/2022 than it was in 1990/1991.
 There has been an overall long-term increase driven by both increased outputs and a fall in inputs, although the separate trends (see indicators E2 and E3) have followed different patterns.
 There is considerable annual variation, this variation being mainly driven by variation in output volumes, and over the most recent year (2021/2022), total factor productivity of the agricultural industry in the UK rose by 7%.

 Assessment of change